Kerala Literature Festival: History, timeline

+The 9th edition of KLF took place from January 22nd to 25th, with Sunita Williams inaugurating the event.
+The speakers for the year included Jimmy Wales, Abdulrazak Gurnah, Abhijit Banerjee, Shashi Tharoor, Manu S. Pillai, Prakash Raj, Kiran Desai, Romila Thapar among others.
+Salman Rushdie joined for an online speaker session.

-2025
+KLF 2025

-The 8th edition of the Kerala Literature Festival (KLF) took place from January 23–26, 2025, will across four days of will Through thought-provoking engagementWith 520 speakers, a massive audience of 500,000, 330 insightful sessions, and seven vibrant venues, KLF 2025 brought literature, ideas, and culture to life like never before.
+The 8th edition of the Kerala Literature Festival (KLF) took place from January 23–26, 2025, across four days of with 520 speakers, an audience of 500000, 330 insightful sessions, and seven venues, KLF 2025 brought literature, ideas, and culture to life like never before.

-2024
+KLF 2024

 The 7th edition of KLF was held from January 11–15, 2024.
 More than 500 writers around the globe took part in the event.

-2023
+KLF 2023

 The sixth edition of KLF was scheduled from 12- 15 January 2023.
 The festival returned to the beaches of Calicut after a two-year hiatus due to the Covid-19 pandemic and was a grand celebration.
 KLF hosted Nobel Laureates, Oscar winners, Booker Prize recipients and other literary luminaries and celebrities from across the world.
 More than 400 speakers including bestselling writer Jeffrey Archer, Nobel laureates Abhijit Banerjee and Ada Yonath, Piyush Pandey, Francesc Miralles, Geethanjali Shree, Wendy Doniger, Ramachandra Guha, Palanivel Thiagarajan, Sanjeev Sanyal, Anand Neelakantan, Shashi Tharoor, Manu S. Pillai, Prakash Raj, and Shobhaa De took part in KLF 2023.

-2021 – e KLF
+e KLF 2021

-The virtual festival was a step towards building international relations during the devastating pandemic.
+Asia's first e literature festival, E-KLF 2021 virtual festival was a step towards building international relations during the devastating pandemic.
 The digital edition also witnessed an International Poetry Festival with over 50 poets from more than 10 countries including Palestine, Israel, South Africa, Italy, United States of America, Ireland.
 The sessions were premiered on YouTube and Facebook pages.

-2020
+KLF 2020

 The fifth edition was held from 16 to 19 January 2020, at Kozhikode Beach, with the presence of artists, actors, celebrities, writers, thinkers, and activists, discussing literature, art, cinema, culture, dance, music, environment, science, and technology.
 Cultural nights include fireside chats by acts and performing artists from around the world.
 Speakers at the previous editions include Arundhati Roy, Richard Stallman, Noam Chomsky (Video), Yuval Noah Harari (Video), Sadhguru, Romila Thapar, Ramachandra Guha, Shashi Tharoor, Rakesh Sharma, Rishi Kapoor, Chetan Bhagath, Karan Thapar, Rajdeep Sardesai, Sobhaa De and Sagarika Ghose.
 In addition to literature, topics include environment and climate change.
 Spain was the guest nation, and Tamil literature was featured.
 The festival is open to the public and is non-exclusive and an open platform for discussions and idea exchanges.